umbraco/UmbracoDocs/Reference/Events/Application-Startup.md

 It's important to understand the difference between the methods that you can use!
 The methods that can be used/overridden are:

-* ApplicationStarted
-	* __This will be the most common method to put logic in__
-	* Executes when the Umbraco boot sequence is complete, after resolution is frozen so you can retrieve objects from the plugin resolvers.
-	* You could access the Umbraco services in this method if you needed to
-	* This executes __before__ ASP.NET has booted, before the global.asax Init method has executed and before any HttpModules have been initialized
 * ApplicationInitialized (EXPERT)
 	* Executes after the `ApplicationContext` and plugin resolvers are created
 	* This could be used to create your own plugin resolvers, otherwise it should not be used
 	* Never execute any logic or access any Umbraco services in this method
+	* _Executes 1st_
 * ApplicationStarting (EXPERT)
 	* Executes before resolution is frozen so that you are able to modify any plugin resolvers
 	* This could be used to modify any plugin resolvers (to add/remove/filter them) - this is the generally the only reason to use this method
 	* Never execute any logic or access any Umbraco services in this method
+	* _Executes 2nd_
+* ApplicationStarted
+	* __This will be the most common method to put logic in__
+	* Executes when the Umbraco boot sequence is complete, after resolution is frozen so you can retrieve objects from the plugin resolvers.
+	* You could access the Umbraco services in this method if you needed to
+	* This executes __before__ ASP.NET has booted, before the global.asax Init method has executed and before any HttpModules have been initialized
+	* _Executes 3rd_

 If you want more control over execution you can override these properties: